derricka-lau/raising-bot/readme.md

 - Manual entry of SPX bull spread trading signals
 - Stages combo orders in IBKR Trader Workstation (TWS)
-- Waits for next US market open (skips weekends)
+- Waits for US market open (skips weekends)
+- **Lets you choose to check at today's or next trading day's open**
-- Checks SPX open price and transmits orders only if conditions are favorable
+- Fetches SPX open price and transmits orders only if conditions are favorable
 - Prevents duplicate signals and manages orders automatically

 ---